xaIex/Playlist-Cover-List-SMP/README.md

 Right-click in a Spider Monkey Panel → Edit script.

-Paste the contents of main.js or releases tab.
+Paste the contents of main.js or PlaylistCoverTabManaer.txt in releases tab.

 Click OK to load the panel.